vishvAsa/notes/places/house/toilet.md

 - Western seat
 - Chamber pot, baby potty, "bed pan"

+Squatting is more ergonomic and healthy.

+Waterless urinals.
+Some have lighter than water sealant floats in the U bend.
+Others have rubber valves.

+## Anal cleaning
+- Water
+- corn cob
+- toilet paper.
+- leaves
+- sticks

 ## Connection mode
 ### Water seal
 Blocks smell, flies etc..

 ### Dry toilet
-Aka pail closet, pail privy.
-Urine and water are diverted to a separate hole.
+Urine and water are (mostly) diverted to a separate hole.
+There may be a separate hole for washing anus.
 Post defecation, dry matter is ideally thrown in to cover the feces.

-Odors can be a problem.
+Feces is kept as dry as possible -  to prevent flies and odor.

 ## Waste collection

 ### Bucket toilet
+Aka pail closet, pail privy.
 Bucket under the bowl is periodically emptied.
 Bucket is lined with newspaper, dry leaves, sawdust, sand etc.. for easy emptying.
 The receptacle should be in a closed container - to avoid flies.